jmscslgroup/libpanda/doc/tutorial.md

 * [18650 Batteries with no built-in protection, qty 2 per x750](https://www.amazon.com/liogea-LG3400G-3400mAh-Rechargeable-Batteries/dp/B07YBTQSQL/ref=sr_1_2?keywords=18650b&qid=1585673515&s=electronics&sr=1-2)

 The x725 and batteries are shown as optional since they are not required to record data, nor needed for future control of the vehicle.
-They will allow for the automatic data-upload upon power shut-down from the vehicle by maintaining power to the pi, which will be able to detect the new power state and invoke a CyVerse data synchronization before shutting itself down.
+They will allow for the automatic data-upload upon power shut-down from the vehicle by maintaining power to the Pi, which will be able to detect the new power state and invoke a CyVerse data synchronization before shutting itself down.

 There are multiple ways to power the x725 board in a car that can make use of automatic data upload scripts.
 The most important part for functionality as intended is that the power source turns off when the car is turned off.